deepthi1107/deepthi/Types of Chatbots.md

 - Voice bots
     - To make conversational interfaces even more vernacular, businesses are now beginning to use voice-based chatbots or voice bots.
 Voice bots have been on the rise for the last couple of years, with virtual assistants like Apple’s Siri, to Amazon’s Alexa, and why?
 Because of the convenience they bring.
 It’s much easier for a customer to speak rather than type.
 A voice-activated chatbot brings frictionless experiences directly to the end customer.

+**Overview:**
+- The use of chatbots evolved rapidly in numerous fields in recent years, including Marketing, Supporting Systems, Education, Health Care, Cultural Heritage, and Entertainment.
+- Chatbots seem to hold tremendous promise for providing users with quick and convenient support responding specifically to their questions.
+- The most frequent motivation for chatbot users is considered to be productivity, while other motives are entertainment, social factors, and contact with novelty.